dahoum/Nursery/Column/README.md

 ![](Images/IMG_1387.jpeg)

 My first WD-40.
 My fascination w/ lubricating oil began when I read Zen and the Art of Motorcycle Maintenance during my early—early early teenage years.
 For many years I believed WD-40 was mentioned there.
 Today I looked.
 It's not WD-40, but SAE-30.
-Both Zen and WD-40 are case studies in Semiotics and while Robert M. Pirsig passed in 2017, [Garry Ridge](https://www.linkedin.com/in/garryridge/) is still around to inspire, while still alive.
+Both Zen and WD-40 are case studies in Semiotics, and while Robert M. Pirsig passed in 2017, [Garry Ridge](https://www.linkedin.com/in/garryridge/) is still around to inspire, while still alive.

 [_published on LinkedIn_](https://www.linkedin.com/posts/dahoum_my-first-wd-40-my-fascination-w-lubricating-activity-6824798557309034496-Eov9)